March 9, 2012

 1819 Census

-Lawrence and Fannie started their family in Burke, North Carolina where Fannie gave birth to their first child, daughter Rebecca, in 1797, followed by sons John, George, and James.
+Lawrence and Fanny started their family in Burke, North Carolina where Fanny gave birth to their first child, daughter Rebecca, in 1797, followed by sons John, George, and James.

 Winkler Family 1820 Census